Snakeroom/snek-backend-2018/README.md

 # snek-backend
-Backend server software for the extension, written in Python.
+Backend server software for the SnekNet extension, written in NodeJS.
+Uses websockets.